-If you are looking for an exciting international experience in a beautiful English-speaking country, Ireland might be a great option for you.
-With a range of top universities with affordable tuition and relevant programs that lead to fulfilling careers, this study abroad destination has everything you’re looking for.
+If you are looking for an exciting international experience in a beautiful English-speaking country, Ireland is a great option to consider.
+Find out more about this exciting destination.

 Why study abroad in Ireland?